-The Greater Moncton SPCA is Atlantic Canada's largest animal shelter, taking in more than 3,000 animals each year.
+The Greater Moncton SPCA is one of Atlantic Canada's largest animal shelters, taking in more than 2,000 animals each year.

 Our Mission Statement

 To promote animal care and prevent animal cruelty through sheltering, placement, and education.